“Kotse na naman?! Wala kang mapapala diyan!”

 And then my EIC asked me to work full-time until I was able to secure my next corporate gig.
 I agreed.
 As time went by, my interest to do another desk job waned.
 I liked being around cars.
 I absolutely enjoyed going places.
 I felt honored meeting company executives at various events.
 And I loved the fact that I could just let my creative juices flow—something I couldn’t do in a very rigid work environment.

 That didn’t sit well with my mom.
 Joining a small startup wasn’t really her idea of job security.
 Like any other worried parent, she constantly asked me about how my job applications were going.
-Having worked for the Philippine National Bank for three decades, she would even go as far as to ask her colleagues for any vacancies that suited my experience.
+Having worked for the Philippine National Bank for three decades, she would even go so far as to ask her colleagues for any vacancies that suited my experience.

 As I started bringing home test-drive vehicles almost every week, I did my best to show her how much I loved what I was doing.
 Slowly but surely, she started seeing my work in a new light.
 She enjoyed going for rides in different cars.
 Even though my mom had difficulty getting in and out of unfamiliar vehicles, she insisted that we use the demo units whenever I had them.